LitiumAB/Education/Developer Education/Bookstore/Author block/README.md

     1. Replace all occurances of _ProductsAndBanner_ in the file with _author_
     1. Remove the _Banner_ FieldTemplateFieldGroup (we will instead get info from the author page)
     1. Remove the method `GetProductBlock()` (we will instead get products connected to the author)
-    1. Add `BlockFieldNameConstants.LinkToPage` to the `General` FieldTemplateFieldGroup
+    1. Add `BlockFieldNameConstants.LinkToPage` to the `Fields`-property of the `General`-FieldTemplateFieldGroup
     1. A finished example is avaliable in the _Resources_-folder
 1. Add translations for the block in `Src\Litium.Accelerator.Mvc\Site\Resources\Administration\Administration.resx`:
     1. **key=**`fieldtemplate.blockarea.author.name` **value=**`Author block`